tkilla64/eurorack/bassbuddy/README.md

 ### User Interface
 Consists of the 0.96" OLED, two pushbuttons and a rotary encoder with a pushbutton switch.

+Press and hold encoder button to select pattern.

-EDIT button accesses menus for editing pattern steps.
+EDIT button accesses menus for editing pattern steps:
+ - Select step
+ - Select and edit parameter in step

 MENU button accesses the following functions:
- -
+ - NEW: create a new empty pattern
+ - SAVE: Save patterns and settings to EEPROM
+ - LOAD: Load patterns and settings from EEPROM
+ - TUNE: Output a note on 1V/OCT output
+ - VREF: Adjust DAC VRef to match +5V rail

 ### Supply
 +5  VDC @ 22 mA
 +12 VDC @ 4 mA
 -12 VDC @ 5 mA